EngineeringEducation/standards/javascript/nodejs/use-the-standard-library-to-interact-with-your-operating-system.md

 4. Use the standard library to encrypt and decrypt data
 5. Use the standard library to manage child processes
 6. Use the standard library to monitor the running process
+7. Use the standard library to get information about the operating system

 ---